Words You Didn't Know You Could Play in Wordle

 Obscure Words That Are Valid in Wordle

-Josh Wardle, the game’s creator, strived to curate a word list composed of words that most people would know.
+Josh Wardle, the game’s creator, strove to curate a word list composed of words that most people would know.
 The majority of the possible Wordle answers are all fairly common.
-But, there are still plenty of words that fall outside of the realm of commonality.
+But there are still plenty of words that fall outside of the realm of commonality.
+Take these, for example:

 • Cairn: A mound or pile of stone stacked to serve as a memorial or other marker.